Attorneys Fixing Issues With Quiet Titles

 At Korshak & Associates, P.A., we are highly experienced in the area of real estate litigation, title insurance matters, quiet title actions and more.
-We offer a wide range of services from our offices in Casselberry and Orlando, and we are committed to providing our clients with personalized and quality legal services.
+We offer a wide range of services from our office in Orlando, and we are committed to providing our clients with personalized and quality legal services.
 Our goal is to resolve your dispute as efficiently and effectively as possible.

 Our Florida law firm has been a licensed title insurance agent for more than 30 years.
-Our attorneys have significant experience providing opinions, title search and issuing opinions.
+Our attorneys have significant experience conducting title searches and issuing opinions.
 We also have relationships with major insurance underwriters, who can assist with steps of the process of issuing insurance.

 Quiet Title Actions

-If you have purchased a property with a tax lien, you must wait four years before you have marketable title and may resell.
+If you have purchased a property with a tax lien, you must wait four years before you have a marketable title and can resell.
 However, if you do a quiet title, you will be able to resell the property much more quickly.

-Please contact our Orlando quiet title attorneys at 407-917-6786 or 800-587-2470 to schedule a free 10-minute initial consultation about your legal matter.
+Please contact our quiet title attorneys at 888-681-4389 to schedule a free 10-minute initial consultation about your legal matter.
 Our office hours are 8:30 a.m. to 5 p.m.
 Monday through Friday and after hours by appointment.
 Se habla español.
-We accept cash, check and major credit cards.
+We accept cash, checks and major credit cards for your convenience.